ippontech/blog-usa/posts/a-beginners-guide-to-influxdb.md

 The first component, **Measurement** for an InfluxDB, is similar to a Table for a SQL database.
 Measurement holds all the tags, fields and time values.
 It makes sense to name the measurement such that it describes the data contained in it.

 The two components **tag set** and **field set** in the line protocol are sets, meaning a key-value pair. **Tag Key** and **Tag Value** are both stored in InfluxDB as strings.
-In contrast, only **Field Key** can be a string but the **Field Value** can contain strings, integers, floats and booleans too.
+In contrast, only **Field Key** can be a string but the **Field Value** can contain strings, integers, floats and Booleans too.
 The field value is the actual data that we want to save to a database and it is always accompanied by a timestamp, which makes sense since we are inserting a record to a time-series database.

 As you have guessed by now, the field value, which is the actual data or the field set in general, as well as a timestamp, are essential components without which we can not save a point to the database.
 Although tag set is an optional component, it is a good practice to use, since it is indexed and would be useful in faster querying of data, as opposed to the field set, which is *not* indexed.

-The last, and likely most important component of the line protocol is **time**, which is a **timestamp** in the RFC3339 UTC format.
+The last, and most critical component of the line protocol is **time**, which is a **timestamp** in the [RFC3339 UTC format](https://datatracker.ietf.org/doc/html/rfc3339).
 The timestamp precision can be in seconds, milliseconds, microseconds or nanoseconds.

 # Writing Data to InfluxDB
-Data can be written to InfluxDB using a Command Line Interface(CLI) using InfluxDB API or client libraries.
-A simple curl(command line tool) can be used to create and write to a database.
-InfluxDB provides client libraries for most popular languages like Java, PHP, Python, C++, Go etc. I chose to used Python influxdb-client.
-Below is an example of how to write the data using it!
+Data can be written to InfluxDB using a command line interface(CLI) using InfluxDB API or client libraries.
+A basic CLI tool like [curl](https://curl.se/) can be used to create and write to a database.
+InfluxDB provides client libraries for most popular languages like Java, PHP, Python, C++ and Go.
+I chose to use the [Python influxdb-client](https://github.com/influxdata/influxdb-client-python).
+Below is an example of how to write the data using it.

  * Start with importing the required modules in your program